You probably learned all five of those things separately.

 |The trigonometric identity cos2 + sin2 = 1 guarantees that the dot product between any two vectors is invariant under rotations in the xy plane.||The trigonometric identity cosh2 − sinh2 = 1 guarantees that the dot product between any two vectors is invariant under rotations in the tx plane.|

 The choice of which variable to plot in which direction is a matter of taste.
-In figure 11 it looks better to plot the timelike variable (energy) vertically.
+In figure 6 and figure 25 it looks better to plot the timelike variable (energy) vertically.
 Indeed there is a tradition in the relativity business, dating back to Minkowski, of plotting the timelike variable vertically.
 (This conflicts with the high-school physics tradition of plotting time horizontally.)

-No matter what the tradition, we are allowed to make exceptions, as we did in figure 29, where the timelike variable runs horizontally.
-This is connected to figure 10, which also plots time horizontally, to facilitate comparison with figure 8 ... and thereby to help explain the idea of slope in spacetime.
+No matter what the tradition, we are allowed to make exceptions.
+Let’s plot time horizontally, to facilitate comparison with figure 3 and figure 5.
+This will help explain the idea of slope in spacetime.

 angles, the slope is proportional to the angle θ.
 For larger